Home / ECCE App Challenge 2019 Teams

 Mingke Li: Mingke (right) achieved her bachelor degree in Geographic Information Science in China, where she generated great interests in geomatics.
 In her fourth year, she engaged in a study aboard program in the Faculty of Forestry and Environmental Management at the University of New Brunswick, and started a new chapter in both life and study.
 Mingke is now a master student, working on applying spatial analysis techniques in the context of forest ecology.
 Her thesis topic is on analyzing influence factors and spatial patterns of spruce budworm infestation in eastern Canada forests.

-Toni MacRae: Toni (left) is a fourth year Geodesy & Geomatics student at the University of New Brunswick.
+Team Member 3: Team Member 3 (left, requested to have name removed) is a fourth year Geodesy & Geomatics student at the University of New Brunswick.
 Her current study focus is culminating in a senior design project that aims to identify cyanobacteria in the Saint John River using remote sensing techniques.
 She is very active in her department, having served on the undergraduate society for the past three years.
 Her greatest wish is to use geospatial technology and techniques to sustainably serve underrepresented and marginalized communities.